TeachBooks/Manual/book/workflows/edit_book.md

 Choose one of the options to resolve the merge conflict.
 You now have updated your work with work from your colleagues and resolved potential conlicts.
 You are now ready to continue working on the content.

-**Make some further changes to a file in for example VS Code and save them.**
+**Make some further changes to a file in for example VS Code and save them**

 ```{include} stage_commit_push_vscode.md
 ```